 Gotham Mini Storage will be changing the way self-storage business is done in Manhattan.
-Owners, Steve Schwartz and Jack Guttman, couldn’t be more pleased with the outcome of their newest self storage facility in Manhattan, NYC.
+Owners Steve Schwartz and Jack Guttman couldn’t be more pleased with the outcome of their newest self storage facility in Manhattan.
 We were recently interviewed by C.J.
-Hughes of the New Times which was published on January 22, 2013.
+Hughes of the New York Times for an article published on January 22, 2013.
 Following is an excerpt of the interview:

 Although self-storage facilities have become an inescapable fixture of modern New York, the city still remains underserved with places to stow old futons, tennis rackets and record albums, according to developers, investors and industry analysts.
 The shortage of storage is most acute in Manhattan, which is a Catch-22, they add, because few need extra space more than those who live on this densely settled island, where apartments are often skimpy on closets.

 Gotham Mini Storage, which opened at 501 10th Avenue, near West 39th Street, hopes to bring relief to those cluttered homes.
 Gotham is the first in a planned line of outposts from Broadway Storage.

 Currently offering 1,000 units on the fourth floor of the seven-story building, with an additional 1,000 units planned on each of the fifth and sixth floors, Gotham is the first self-storage facility to open in Manhattan in about a decade and defies a trend of recent closings in areas where new development often replaced the facilities.

 Gotham sells storage supply in its ground-floor retail area.
 Clean gray carpet covers upstairs hallways, which seem a far cry from the dingier spaces portrayed on A&E’s popular reality show “Storage Wars” and its spinoffs.